rozbb/draft-waict-transparency/draft-waict-transparency.md

 To verify the given integrity policy the user

-1. Computes the policy hash `ph = SHA256(0x00 || policy)`
+1. Computes the resource hash `rh = SHA256(0x00 || resource)`
 1. Computes the site history hash `sh = SHA256(0x01 || sibling_hash || ph)`.
-1. Checks that `sh = entry.site_hist_hash`
+1. Checks that `ch = entry.chain_hash`
 1. Computes the leaf hash `lh = SHA256(0x03 || entry)`
 1. Verifies `inc_proof` with respect to the key `$domain`, the value `lh`, and the root `prefix_root`.
+1. Parses `signed_prefix_root` and ensures the domain in the first line (everything before the first `/`) matches the domain of the site being accessed.
-1. Verifies the signatures `sigs` on `prefix_root`.
-The client MAY choose the public key set that it trusts for this verification step.
-(TODO: define the signature format.
-This should probably have keyID baked in like cosignatures)
+1. Verifies the signatures on `signed_prefix_root`.
+The client MAY choose the set of public keys that it trusts for this verification step.

 ### Verifying extensions